Liège-Brescia-Liège: Organisers

-The Royal Motor Union of Liège, Belgium, organisers of the Liège-Rome-Liège Rally (and later the Liège-Sofia-Liège and other events), under its Commissaire-Général Maurice Garot, decided to create a rally specifically for these tiny cars, to test them thoroughly and find out which, if any, were really capable of transporting two people at a good speed over all types of road conditions.
-Garot's rallies were famous (some would say notorious) as the toughest rallies for all cars at the time, using the hardest roads of the Alps and Dolomites mountain ranges with extremely tight time schedules.
+The Royal Motor Union of Liège, Belgium, organisers of the Liège-Rome-Liège Rally (and later the Liège-Sofia-Liège and other events), under its Commissaire-Général Maurice Garot, decided to create a rally specifically for these tiny cars, to test them and find out which, if any, were capable of transporting two people at a reliable speed over all types of road conditions.
+Garot's rallies were famous as the toughest rallies for all cars at the time, using the hardest roads of the Alps and Dolomites mountain ranges with tight time schedules.
 Officially it was not permitted to run an event at an average speed greater than 50 km/hour, so that was the speed stated in the Regulations.
-However, competitors of the time recall that if you drove at that speed, you would find yourself arriving at the next time control after it had closed...
-You drove to the times that the controls were open, which often required a much higher average speed.
-The times for the Liège-Brescia-Liège rally were probably more relaxed and it may well have kept to the 50 km/hour requirement (except on the German autobahns and in Yugoslavia, where it was permitted to run the event at 60 km/hour) but that was still an extremely difficult speed to average in such tiny-engined cars over the very challenging route, which included more than 20 mountain passes, including Vrsic in Slovenia and – twice – Europe's two highest road passes, Passo Stelvio and Passo di Gavia in the Italian Dolomites.
+However, competitors of the time recall that if you drove at that speed, you would find yourself arriving at the next time control after it had closed.
+You drove to the times that the controls were open, which often required an average speed over the maximum.
+The times for the Liège-Brescia-Liège rally were most likely more relaxed and it may have kept to the 50 km/hour requirement, (except on the German autobahns and in Yugoslavia, where it was permitted to run the event at 60 km/hour) but that was still a difficult speed to average in such tiny-engined cars over the challenging route, which included more than 20 mountain passes, including Vrsic in Slovenia and Europe's two highest road passes, Passo Stelvio and Passo di Gavia in the Italian Dolomites.